Bridge in Lykens Township No. 2

-Bridge in Lykens Township No. 2 is a historic single span stone arch bridge spanning a tributary of Pine Creek at Lykens Township, Dauphin County, Pennsylvania.
+Bridge in Lykens Township No. 2 is a historic single span stone arch bridge spanning a tributary of Pine Creek at Lykens Township, Dauphin County, Pennsylvania, United States.
 It was built in 1872, and has a camelback shape.
 The property measures 25 feet long by 25 feet wide.
 It is built of coursed ashlar.

 It was added to the National Register of Historic Places in 1988.